Informatica-EIC/Custom-Scanners/Swagger-Spec-Scanner/Readme.md

 Create a new model
 ---------------

-*In the Catalog Admin UI, go to Manage > Models
+* In the Catalog Admin UI, go to Manage > Models
-*In the left panel, click on the arrow pointing down and ìNew Custom Modelî *Browse to the standard API xml file and click OK *Review the newly created model ìSwagger API V2î
+* In the left panel, click on the arrow pointing down and ‚ÄúNew Custom Model‚Äù
+* Browse to the standard API xml file and click OK
+* Review the newly created model ‚ÄúSwagger API V2‚Äù

 Create a custom resource type
 -----------------------------

-*In the Catalog Admin UI, go to Manage > Custom Resource Types *On the left panel, click on the ì+î sign
+*In the Catalog Admin UI, go to Manage > Custom Resource Types *On the left panel, click on the ‚Äú+‚Äù sign
 *Enter "Swagger API" as Name, select the "Swagger API V2" Model and select the "Endpoint" as connection types

 Generate CSV files from Swagger JSON